Towards Understanding Sycophancy in Language Models: Acknowledgements

 \section{Acknowledgements}

 We thank Aaron Scher, Ajeya Cotra, Alex Tamkin, Buck Shlegeris, Catherine Olsson, Dan Valentine, Danny Hernandez, Edward Rees, Evan Hubinger, Hunar Batra, Isaac Dunn, James Chua, Jared Kaplan, Jérémy Scheurer, Jerry Wei, John Hughes, Kei Nishimura-Gasparian, Micah Caroll, Mike Lambert, Mikita Balesni, Nina Rimsky, Ryan Greenblatt and Sam Ringer for helpful feedback and discussions.
-Mrinank Sharma was supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (EP/S024050/1).
+Mrinank Sharma was supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (EP/S024050/1) and thanks Rob Burbea for inspiration and support.
 Meg Tong was funded by the MATS Program (\url{https://www.matsprogram.org/}) for part of the project.
 We also thank OpenAI for providing access and credits to their models via the API Academic Access Program, as well as Open Philanthropy for additional funding for compute.